gabrielandrade2/VanillaNER/README.md

 Rust compiler may be necessary to install the `pytokenizations` library.
 If you are using a Linux distribution, you can install it using `curl https://sh.rustup.rs -sSf | sh`, or if it is a Mac byt using `brew install rust`.

 ## Citation

+Gabriel Herman Bernardim Andrade, Shuntaro Yada, and Eiji Aramaki.
+2023.
+Comparative evaluation of boundary-relaxed annotation for Entity Linking performance.
+In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 8238–8253, Toronto, Canada.
+Association for Computational Linguistics.